symfony-cmf/symfony-cmf-docs/cookbook/creating_basic_cms.rst

 .. note::

-    The SimpleCmsBundle combines the route, menu and content into a single document and uses a custom router.
+    There exists a bundle called `SimpleCmsBundle`_ which provides a similar to solution to the one proposed in this tutorial.
+It combines the route, menu and content into a single document and uses a custom router.
 This approach will combine only the menu and content into a single document and the routes will be managed automatically and the native CMF ``DynamicRouter`` will be used.

 Part 1 - Getting Started
 ========================